 Next up, I strongly urge you to consider signing up for an account at a couple of reputable UFC betting websites and splitting your bankroll across those accounts.
 This allows you to go line shopping before each wager.
 Occasionally, one book pays more for the underdog or requires less risk on the favorite than the other.
 A habit of always shopping for the best line guarantees better results over the long run.

-Don’t Get Caught up in the Hype
+Don’t Get Caught Up In The Hype

 This is something to keep in mind for all sports, but it is especially prevalent in mixed martial arts.
 The UFC does an excellent job of promoting fighters, hyping events and inserting itself in the news.
 On top of that, fanboys of each fighter always come out of the woodwork in the days before a big fight to tell you why Fighter A stands no chance against Fighter B.